Manohar11/Machine-Learning/README.md

 # Machine-Learning
-All my learnings about machine learning
+Applying all my learnings about machine learning.

+In this repository, will build and track applying several machine learning algorithms on various open source datasets using the most popular machine learning tool scikit-learn in Python.

 # Logistic Regression model applied on Iris dataset
 <div align="center">